stellar-bit/client-basic/README.md

 ## How to install
 1. Install [Rust](https://rustup.rs/)
+2. Set the nightly version: `rustup default nightly`
-2. Execute `cargo install --git https://github.com/stellar-bit/client-basic` in your terminal
+3. Execute `cargo install --git https://github.com/stellar-bit/client-basic` in your terminal

 ## How to use
 It can be found under the name: `stellar-bit-client`.